amahi/spdy-proxy/README.md

 	^
 	|
 	v
-	C	Client device that semi-permanently connect to P, then become Servers for A
+	C	Client "origin server"

-Both the server to A and the interface with C support SPDY.
+The origin server semi-permanently connects to P (it reconnects in case of failures), then becomes a server for A

 Testing
 =======